KacperPL01/Projects/README.md

 # Projects
-This is for my Python projects!
+This is for my Python text projects!